When You Get a Bug Bite on Your Eyelid

 - Use Environmental Protection Agency (EPA) registered insect repellents (although be careful to avoid your eye area).

-- Control mosquitoes from hanging around outside by covering or removing any standing water and avoiding using bright lights near where you are located outdoors.
+- Control mosquitoes from hanging around outside by covering or removing standing water.

 Starter